dderevjanik/pixabay-api/README.md

 // }
 ```

-Bad value for some props will throw an error
+Bad values for some props will throw an error

 ```js
 await searchImages('auth_key', 'puppy', {per_page: 203});